 Nerve conduction studies

 This is the most specific and sensitive test available for GBS, abnormal in up to 90% of cases.
-The test can be technically difficult in small children.
+The test can be technically tricky in small children.

-Antibodies against GQ1b (the ganglioside component of a nerve) are present in the vast majority of patients with Miller-Fisher syndrome.
+Antibodies against GQ1b (the ganglioside component of a nerve) are present in most patients with Miller-Fisher syndrome.

 In the emergency department, you send baseline bloods (FBC, U&E, LFTs and CRP) which are all normal and organize a CT head under sedation which is unremarkable.
 After getting consent from her parents you perform a lumbar puncture.
 The CSF appears clear.
 It has no red blood cells, 2 white blood cells and CSF glucose is within the normal limits but her protein is mildly elevated.
 No organisms were seen on gram stain and cultures had no growth after 5-days.
 You refer her to the neurology team for further investigation.